 For wine lovers in Paris, there is usually a horrible sacrifice involved in dining on a nice terrace.
-One stoops to spritzes, one lowers oneself to Kronenberg.
-Not so at A La Renaissance, a ramshackle and unpretentious terraced wine bistrot beside Voltaire, where mediocrity on the slightly overpriced blackboard menu is counterbalanced by a destination natural wine list that is the peer of any in Paris.
+One stoops to spritzes and Kronenbourg beer.
+Not so at A La Renaissance, a ramshackle and unpretentious terraced wine bistro where mediocrity on the slightly overpriced blackboard menu is counterbalanced by a destination natural wine list that is the peer of any in Paris.

-What makes for a great natural wine list, in an arrondissement chock-a-block with such lists?
+What makes for a great natural wine list in an arrondissement chock-a-block with such lists?
 Breadth, bargains, and back-vintages: aspects all scarce even at Paris’ most buzzy natural wine spots.
 Owner Régine Robert has been buying natural wine for over a decade, and her list contains archival treasures from pedigreed players like Château Sainte Anne and Domaine Valette.
-The bistrot’s beer offering is applause-worthy as well, with two taps devoted to Montreuil microbrew maestros Deck & Donohue.
+The bistro’s beer offering is applause-worthy as well, with two taps devoted to microbrew maestros Deck & Donohue.

 The only thing more surprising than the disconnect between the cuisine and wine quality at A La Renaissance is the bistrot’s quasi-infinite opening hours: seven days a week, from 8AM till 2AM.
 It’s a touching service holdout from a bygone era when a bistrot’s chief responsibility was to anchor the life of neighborhood, rather than be a temple of good taste.
 For visitors in a hurry to experience the heights of gastronomy and natural wine, there are always more ambitious successors like Clown Bar or Aux Deux Amis.
 For jaded locals who don’t feel like crowds or reservations, there’s A La Renaissance.

 À La Renaissance in Pictures